ARTICLE | 6 MINS READ

 These services supplement, don't replace, professional medical treatment.
 If you're dealing with severe depression, suicidal thoughts, psychosis, or substance abuse, seek immediate professional help from qualified psychiatrists or clinical psychologists.

 Confidentiality protections differ from traditional therapy settings.
-Read terms of service carefully.
-Some platforms may share anonymized data for research purposes or have different legal obligations regarding disclosure.
+Read the terms of service carefully.
+Some platforms may share anonymised data for research purposes or have different legal obligations regarding disclosure.

 Technical issues can disrupt sessions unexpectedly.
 Internet connectivity, platform downtime, or device problems might interrupt important conversations at crucial moments.